All Episodes

 And it doesn't sound like the Democrats are really willing to bear the responsibility of the mess they created.

-So he's saying essentially that with 51 votes through reconciliation, which is how Obamacare was passed anyway.
+So he's saying essentially that with 51 votes through reconciliation, which is how Obamacare was passed anyway, it was passed through budget reconciliation.

-It was it look, I'm not going to take the time to explain that right now.
+Look, I'm not going to take the time to explain that right now.

-Suffice it to say that going the reconciliation route obviates the need for 60 votes.
+Suffice it to say that going the reconciliation route obviates the need for 60 votes because they didn't have 60.

-Obama didn't have 60 votes for this either, because he didn't have a single Republican vote.
+Obama didn't have 60 votes for this either because he didn't have a single Republican vote.

 They had to do trick after trick after trick to get the Democrats unified.